 How to Use:

-- Use during hours where there is less sun or cool temperatures
+- Use during hours when there is less sun or cool temperatures

 - Make sure that your plants are hydrated well before using